Analysis | When you can impeach a president, according to Trump’s defenders

 Because the trial only began after Trump was out of office, his legal team argued that the trial was unconstitutional.

-Speaking on Tuesday, attorney Bruce Castor quoted the Constitution.
+Speaking on Tuesday, attorney Bruce L. Castor Jr. quoted the Constitution.

 “ ‘The judgment in cases of impeachment’ — i.e. what we are doing — ‘shall not extend further than removal from office,’ ” he said.
 “What is so hard about that?
 Which of those words are unclear?
 ‘Shall not extend further than removal from office.’
 President Trump no longer is in office.
 The object of the Constitution has been achieved.”